GCSE Results Day 2023 | What You Need to Know

-Waiting for GCSE results day 2022 can be extremely stressful, especially after the disruption over the past couple of years due to the COVID-19 pandemic.
+Waiting for GCSE results day 2023 can be extremely stressful.
 But, your final grades aren’t the end of the world, although it may feel like it now.
 There are plenty of opportunities that enable you to still get into your dream career without the perfect results.

 Remember you’re not alone on this results day and this is an exciting start to your professional life.
 We’ve created a guide filled with everything you need to know to put your mind at ease.
 You have plenty of options.
 Not only now, but also in the future, don’t panic!

-GCSE Results Day 2022 date is Thursday 25th August for England and Wales students.
-For students in Scotland, results day 2022 is on Tuesday the 9th of August.
+GCSE Results Day 2023 date is Thursday 24th August for England and Wales students.
+For students in Scotland, Results Day 2023 is on Tuesday the 8th of August.
 Students can normally receive their exam results from around 10am, although this may vary.

-Most schools receive students’ exam results the day before but these are for the exams officers and headteacher to see only!
+Most schools receive students’ exam results the day before but these are for the exams offices eyes only!

 How to get GCSE Results?

 You can pick your GCSE results up from your school at around 10 am.
 Alternatively, if you’re not going to be in the UK on results day then you can arrange in advance to receive them via email.
 To do this you will need to speak to your school.